jonjhallett/wordle/README.md

 where X is grey, Y is yellow and G is green.

-To test starter words, run `play_wordle`, which will give you the spread of rounds played and an average.
+To test starter words, run `play_wordle`, which will give you the spread of rounds played and an average, based on a sample of random target words.

 ```
 $ ./play_wordle stern clamp